ibm-cloud-docs/watsonx-code-assistant/support-addi.md

 - Service ID
 - IBM Db2 instance

-If you want to create an extra ADDI project, follow the same instructions as in [Setting up {{site.data.keyword.wcaz_short}} in {{site.data.keyword.cloud_notm}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-z), but make sure that you create new:
+If you want to create another ADDI project, follow the same instructions as in [Setting up {{site.data.keyword.wcaz_short}} in {{site.data.keyword.cloud_notm}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-z), but make sure that you create new:

 - Service ID.
 Do not reuse the same Service ID for two ADDI projects.
 - Db2 instance.
 Do not reuse the Db2 instance from your existing ADDI project.